 Possible Causes of Misdiagnosis Of Miscarriage

 It is possible to misdiagnose a blighted ovum condition especially when the date of conception is not certain.
-An abdominal ultrasound will not reveal a blighted ovum until after a couple of weeks but can be visible much earlier on a transvaginal ultrasound scan.
+An abdominal ultrasound will not reveal a blighted ovum until after a couple of weeks.
+However, in those early stages, it can be seen in a transvaginal ultrasound scan.

 How Do We Help Our Clients Who are victims of Miscarriage?